dogsbodytech/warboard/client/DEPLOY.md

 [Install]
 WantedBy=multi-user.target
 ```

+set REDIS_DB_NUMBER to whatever the config for the python server has it as.

 See <https://github.com/sveltejs/kit/tree/master/packages/adapter-node#environment-variables> for options on the server.
 More should be set depending on configuration of the reverse proxy.